TanyaGr9191/Minesweeper/README.md

-# ✨ Overview of the app
+# :bulb: Overview of the app

 The Minesweeper project created with Javascript is a digital version of the classic game where players uncover hidden mines on a grid.